MKLab-ITI/Posterior-Rebalancing/README.md

 # Posterior-Rebalancing
-This repository contains the experimental testbed for the paper **Posterior Rebalance as a Method to Reduce Classifier Bias on Imbalanced Problems**.
+This repository contains the experimental testbed for the paper **Tunable Plug-In Rules with Reduced Posterior Certainty Loss in Imbalanced Datasets**.

 ## Main Idea
 Our algorithm aims to "repair" classification posteriors by giving more weight to posteriors of minority classes.